 Stage 1 - Information for Travel Assessment: Detailed information about your trip plan, including accommodations, transportation, emergency resources, communication plans, work plans, and your general understanding of the risks in the location.
 Do your research ahead of time to accurately share your current knowledge of the risks in the location.
 Be as detailed as possible in this section of the application.

-Stage 3 - Outcome of the International SOS Travel Briefing: Once you have reviewed the travel briefing and risk analysis, reflect on the information provided, your sources and knowledge of the location, and consider any changes you should make to your travel plans to mitigate risks while abroad.
+Stage 3 - Outcome of the On Call International Travel Briefing: Once you have reviewed the travel briefing and risk analysis, reflect on the information provided, your sources and knowledge of the location, and consider any changes you should make to your travel plans to mitigate risks while abroad.
 Add your reflections and any changes in your application profile.

 Stage 4 - Emergency Contact and Passport Information: In your application profile, enter your passport details and upload an electronic copy of your passport (optional), and provide your emergency contact information (in the US or your home country).